Well hello there! 2025

 The pressure of travel has not been easy, and at times, we have questioned whether it is wise to stay on the farm.
 The world feels so different now than it did six years ago—harder.
 We have, at times, felt less hope that we will ever be able to get this place up and running properly.
 As such, we have questioned if it is worth investing the kind of money and time it will require.
 Our children are only young once, after all.

 But as I watch our dairy goats snooze in the afternoon sun, hear the cackle of the chooks, and see the fairy-wrens darting around the bushes, we continue to hold to our dream.
 Though it is perhaps a little more battered these days and it has changed over the years.
 It has simplified.
 There is no end date nor percentage of our own food we hope to grow and preserve.
-The reality is Grant works full-time off-farm and I, too, work a significant amount of time off-farm these days.
+The reality is Grant works full-time off-farm and I, too, work a significant amount of time off-farm now.
 Caring for a family of 6 is a big job in itself.
 Our goal is simply to live well, grow and raise some of our own food, to enjoy our family and live within our means.

 We have recently started the extension on the yurt.
 To see the deck come together has injected a spirit of hope and excitement once again into our hearts.
 Friends and family have come to lend a hand, and their help and encouragement means a lot.
 There is a few more hours of work to do, and then we will be able to lay the yellow tongue flooring and the first stage of the build will be complete.